Well, it’s that time of year again.

 Simple to assemble desks and a bookcase make the perfect homework area.

-Not only have Chelsea and Logan created two separate work zones, but you must see their giant pegboard wall.
+Not only have Chelsea and Logan at Making Manzanita created two separate work zones, but you must see their giant pegboard wall.

 It is amaaaaazing!

-One element I really love is all of this natural light that is flooding into this room.
+One element I really love is all of this natural light that floods into the room.

 Welcome to Our Site